LEAD Model Updates

 Correction

-Efficiency Adjustment Capitation option removed
+Efficiency adjustment capitation option removed

 The original RFA’s benchmarking graphic footnote suggested that a portion of the Regional Efficiency or Prior Savings adjustments “may be converted to capitated payments.”
 This language has been removed entirely.
 CMS has apparently decided not to offer this conversion option.
 The benchmark adjustments remain as annual settlement adjustments only.